RichLewis007/All-Unicode-emoji-characters/README.md

-# All Unicode emoji characters
+# Collection of all Unicode emoji characters for your reference and use

 # 👋🏻 Hello!